jkk245/Ethereum-Financial-Forensics---Ponzi-Example/README.md

 malicious individuals raise cryptocurreny funding using smart contracts through investors, in false promises of creating a new cryptocurrency with "special features."
 Those said malicious individuals would then act in a classic manner of a Ponzi scheme and take the largest fundings and leave.
+On another intresting note, by using smart contracts, it implies that this application does not need a database, as the Rinkeby blockchain records all test transactions, as this app is managed without a central leader.

+The purpose of this porject is to teach a lesson in why we should be more careful in evaluating ICOs or investing in new cyrptocurrencies, adn question the true value of such whe

 <b>Tools/Languages involved:</b>
 - Solidity (Smart contract oriented programming language)